April · Fair Housing Month

 The realityUnder the Fair Housing Act, an assistance animal is not a pet.
 It's a reasonable accommodation.
 No pet fees, no pet deposits, no breed or weight limits that would apply to ordinary pets.
 The housing provider can ask for a letter from a licensed health-care provider describing the disability-related need — they can't demand the underlying diagnosis.

-Your moveSeparate "reasonable accommodation" (change to policy — allowing the animal) from "reasonable modification" (physical change — grab bars, ramp).
-Point the client to HUD's Assessing a Person's Request to Have an Animal as a Reasonable Accommodation guidance (FHEO Notice 2020-01, issued Jan.
+A fair-housing moveA fair-housing-minded agent separates "reasonable accommodation" (change to policy — allowing the animal) from "reasonable modification" (physical change — grab bars, ramp), and points the client to HUD's Assessing a Person's Request to Have an Animal as a Reasonable Accommodation guidance (FHEO Notice 2020-01, issued Jan.
 28, 2020).
-When in doubt, call the WSHRC — no complaint required to ask a question.
+When in doubt, the WSHRC takes questions — no complaint required.

 LGBTQ+